shivbt/Linux-Beauties/README.md

 structure classes).
 It just perform pointer manipulations.
 You could say _"Yeah I know.
 Whats big deal in that?"_.
 It become crucial when you are maintaining (feature addition, refactoring, reusebility) applications/ drivers.

+# OS: The Born Manager

+Its ever evolving isolation mechanism:
+    From process to threads, to virtual machines (hypervisors), to containers (cgroups and namespaces).